Fundraising for Coronavirus Relief: How You Can Help the Fight

 Take action today

 Start crowdfunding to fight coronavirus or find other ways to help with coronavirus.
 Getting ahead and helping now is key to making sure everyone is prepared for new developments.
-Whether you’re opting to go with free fundraising options, like GoFundMe, or gathering supplies for care packages, it’s important to do something now.
+Whether you’re opting to go with fundraising options, like GoFundMe, or gathering supplies for care packages, it’s important to do something now.